kickstarter/telekinesis/README.md

 ## Requirements

 Telekinesis runs on JRuby 1.7.x or later, with at least Java 6.
-A minimal set of producer functionality is available on MRI 1.9.3 or later.
+There's some limited support for other Rubies, but many of the goodies involve wrapping AWS Java libraries.

 If you want to build from source, you need to have Apache Maven installed.